 Some of the parents we work with are concerned about the different messages their child will receive.
 Different rules, expectations and boundaries between houses, how will they cope?

 It’s really important to remember that children are resilient in adapting to different situations and rules.
 Take for example school vs home.
 The rules and happenings at school are very different from in your home, children adjust from one environment to the other.
-Even at school, behaviour and rules required in the library are different to those expected on the playground or that of the typical classroom.
+Even at school, the behaviour and rules required in the library are different to those expected on the playground or in the typical classroom.

 Parallel parenting can be an important step in securing your satisfaction with the relationship between you and your child.
 So how do you achieve this?